Rollright Stones: Popular culture

 The Doctor Who serial The Stones of Blood (1978) featured several scenes taped at the Rollright Stones.
 The site was presented as a fictional stone circle in Cornwall, at which modern Druids are worshipping an ancient goddess who turns out to be a malevolent alien.

-The English rock band Traffic recorded a song named "Roll Right Stones" for their 1973 album Shoot Out at the Fantasy Factory.
-English indie band Half Man Half Biscuit mention the stones in the song "Twenty Four Hour Garage People" on their 2000 album Trouble Over Bridgwater.
+The English rock band Traffic recorded a song named "Roll Right Stones" from their 1973 album Shoot Out at the Fantasy Factory.
+The indie rock band Half Man Half Biscuit mention the stones in the song "Twenty Four Hour Garage People" on their 2000 album Trouble Over Bridgwater.

 In 2003, to mark the centenary of the Art Fund, "Turning the World Inside Out", a 1996 sculpture by Anish Kapoor, was relocated to the centre of the King's Men for several months.
 The Trust also permits an annual performance of one of the plays of William Shakespeare at the site.